nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Gluing

 Glue and clamp your doors together.
-Each door consists of two 24-inch pieces and two 27.5-inch pieces.
+Each door frame consists of two 24-inch pieces and two 27.5-inch pieces.

 When the glue is dry, give the doors another light sanding to get rid of any glue that may have squished out.
 Excess glue will make stain look weird if you don't get rid of it.